codermehraj/codermehraj.github.io/SegmentTree.md

     void printTree(){

         long long ln = 1, cnt = 1;
-        // ln = for checking wether
+        // ln = for checking wether we have comepleted a level or not
+        // cnt = for getting the number of nodes in next level

         cout << "Printing Segment Tree : \n";